 Well, although they come from the same root (the manioc or the yuca), cassava flour and tapioca flour are not the same thing.

 Cassava flour is the key to fluffy, non-gluten baking!
-Though some of our great Plant Paradox recipes may call for ingredients that are new to you — like cassava flour and millet — you may not know where to find them.
-So, take a look at Dr. Gundry’s Shopping List on Amazon to find the brand of cassava flour that works best for you.
+Some of our great recipes may call for ingredients that are new to you — like cassava flour and millet — and you may not know where to find them.
+So, take a look at Dr. Gundry’s Shopping List to find the brand of cassava flour that works best for you.

 Cassava Flour Waffles with a Collagen Kick